Dental Implants – FAQ

 Who is a good candidate for dental implants?

 Dental implants are ideal for almost anyone with missing teeth.
 It is the most reliable way to completely restore oral functionality lost through missing teeth.
-This procedure can be performed on pre-teens up to mature adults.
+This procedure can be performed on pre-teens up to seniors.
 The two biggest factors that influence dental implant candidacy are good health and ample bone volume in the jaw.

 Get expert dental implant & dental prosthetic advice